Men with Sword: Season 2

+Production

+The series was filmed during the summer of 2016.
+In July, the first promotional poster was released, followed by character posters and trailers in the following days.

 Reception

-The series was filmed during the summer of 2016.
-In July, the first promotional poster was released, followed by other posters and trailers featuring the characters in the following days.
+Critical response

 Despite its low budget and cast of amateur actors —seven of which were members of the Taiwanese boy band SpeXial—, the series became highly successful and received generally positive reviews.

+Vierwership

 The show had over 200 million views during the premiere of the twelfth episode, while the whole drama accumulated 430 million views in total, becoming one of the ten most popular series of Sohu throughout its transmission.

+Censorship

 However, it has suffered from interference by Chinese censors.
-The show was taken offline after it became popular and made available again shortly after, with a number of cuts censoring romantic scenes between the male characters.
+The show was taken offline after it became popular and made available again shortly after, with a number of cuts removing romantic scenes between the male characters.